-Charter School Use of School District FacilitiesInformation on public school facilities used for charter schools.
+Charter School Use of School District FacilitiesInformation pertaining to charter school use of school district facilities.

 California Education Code (EC) Section 47614 was amended in November 2000, with the intent that public school facilities should be shared fairly among all public school pupils, including those in charter schools.

 EC Section 47614 requires that school districts make available, to all charter schools operating in their school district with projections of at least 80 units of average daily attendance (ADA), facilities that will sufficiently accommodate all of the charter’s in-district students, and that facilities be “reasonably equivalent” to other classrooms, buildings, or facilities in the district.

 EC Section 47614(b)(1) states that school districts may charge a charter school a pro-rata share of the facilities costs which the school district pays for with unrestricted general fund revenues.
 The pro-rata share is based on the ratio of space allocated by the school district to the charter school divided by the total space of the district.
 Charter schools shall not be otherwise charged for use of the facilities.